EduBotics/maze/README.md

 # maze
-An python implementation of a maze-solver from The Hitch-hiker's Guide to Artificial Intelligence
+A python implementation of a maze-solver from The Hitch-hiker's Guide to Artificial Intelligence

-Notes on installation (Running on Lubuntu):
+## Notes on installation (Running on Lubuntu):

     pip install pyside